How to Foster a Child

 Step 2: Apply to be a Foster Parent

 Once you've committed to fostering a child, the next stage is to contact your state's foster care agency and apply.
-The county often subcontracts out foster care to private agencies that place children with families.
+Counties often subcontract out foster care to private agencies that place children with families.
 Check first with the department of health and human services in your county for foster parent requirements.

 - You can be single, married, divorced, or living with a partner.
 You can live in an apartment or house and either rent or own.

 - There is no minimum income, as long as you can support yourself and provide a safe, stable home for yourself and your child.

 - You can still work.
 For working parents, appropriate childcare arrangements need to be made.